 How do you feel about our company culture?

 Just because an employee is satisfied at their job doesn’t mean they think your organization is healthy.
 Asking employees an open-ended question about company culture may feel like a recipe for criticism, but it’s an important step towards developing actionable strategies for improvement.

-How can employers ask hard questions in a way that’s efficient, convenient, and repeatable?
+How can you as People & Culture professional implement the best possible feedback and pulse surveys for employees?
+How can you ask hard questions in a way that’s efficient, convenient, and repeatable?

-Nailted is an employee engagement software that allows employers to regularly survey their staff members, ask for feedback, and provide opportunities for both critical feedback and encouragement.
-Through a combination of so-called “pulse surveys” that deliver weekly surveys, eNPS (employee net promoter score) surveys, and even one-on-one meetings, Nailted:
+Nailted is an employee experience and engagement software based on feedback that allows People & Culture teams to regularly survey their staff members, ask for feedback, and provide opportunities for both critical feedback and encouragement.
+Through a combination of regular pulse surveys, eNPS (employee net promoter score) surveys, anonymous feedback surveys, performance reviews and one-on-one meetings, Nailted:

-- Helps you understand your staff better–in real time…
+- Helps you understand your employees mood better, and in real time.

-Using Nailted, you can create a system for asking hard questions.
+Book a demo to discover how Nailted can help you create a system for asking hard questions.
 Ultimately, this helps you not to just breach the “discomfort” of asking hard questions; it helps you to build a repeatable process for gleaning insight from employee feedback.